alexatwoodhead/ompare/README.md

 ![New Excel Download](docs/img/AddNewExcel_3.png)

-A workbook as a coversheet (first tab) based on Excel Report settings given.
+A workbook has a coversheet (first tab) based on Excel Report settings given.

 ![New Excel Coversheet](docs/img/AddNewExcel_4.png)